yoavram/markx/HELP.md

 1. Use the *Books* <i class="icon-books"></i> menu to **parse citation keys** such as [@Drake1991] and to load a bibliography file.
 1. Use the *Download* <i class="icon-download-2"></i> menu to **download and convert** the Markdown text to various formats or to download a [Markdown] of the text or a [BibTeX] file of the citations referenced in the text.
 1. Click on **P** or **D** to **change the Markdown converter** between [Pandoc] and [Docverter].
-  - Pandoc: must be installed on local machine, can't process image URLs, slow conversion to PDF on Windows, requires *pdflatex* to convert to PDF
+  - Pandoc: must be installed on local machine when working locally, can't process image URLs, slow conversion to PDF on Windows, requires *pdflatex* to convert to PDF on local machine.
- - Docverter: must be connected to the internet to be used, doesn't process citation keys and bibliography
+ - Docverter: must be connected to the internet to be used, doesn't process citation keys and bibliography.
 1. Click the *Code* <i class="icon-code"></i> button to get change the **code highlighting styles**.
 Example code above.
 1. The grey box with the numbers displays the **word count**.